woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v1/_taxes.md

 # Tax rates #

-This section lists all API endpoints that can be used to create, edit or otherwise manipulate tax rates.
+The taxes API allows you to create, view, update, and delete individual tax rates, or a batch of tax rates.

 ## Tax rate properties ##